the fresh films reviews

 Review

-It's hard to believe the subtlety and insight of Hawaii, Oslo when viewing Erik Poppe's six years senior debut-film.
-Like its successor, Schpaa is a film from the streets of Oslo, peaking into the lives of some not so fortunate kids.
-The film's motivation is painfully obvious as Poppe badly wants to give a truthful, objective rendition of small-time, juvenile delinquents in Norway.
-He adds some creative touches to cutting and soundtrack, at times giving the film an MTV-feel that seems only awkward here.
-It's as if Poppe is saying "Hey, look how cool and up-to-date this film is".
-My question is, why then do people still talk like in the least convincing Wam & Vennerød-movies?
+It's hard to believe the subtlety and insight of Hawaii, Oslo when viewing Erik Poppe's six years senior debut, Schpaa.
+Like its successor this is a film from the streets of Oslo, peeking into the lives of some less fortunate kids.
+The motivation is painfully obvious, as Poppe desperately wants to give a truthful, objective rendition of small-time juvenile delinquents in Norway.
+He adds some creative touches to the editing and the soundtrack, which at times give the film a rather awkward MTV feel.
+It reveals how desperate Poppe is for his picture to come off as cool and hip to young audiences, which makes the following question all the more pressing: Why do people talk like they do in the least convincing Wam & Vennerød film?

-Schpaa is cursed with lacklustre (at its best) acting, from completely untrained performers, constantly delivering awful dialogue from Poppe's artificial and forced script.
-The lack of realism completely kills off a film whose effectiveness turns on exactly that.
-What's left is a bunch of multi-ethnic puppets running around in the badly photographed streets of Oslo doing stunts that are too obviously performed in front of a camera.
-Schpaa can't even make a simple, cute teenage romance even mildly effective.
-Kiyana Faravardeh and Maikel Andressen Abou-Zelof are arguably the least convincing screen-couple ever.
-If you for some reason have slumped into seeing this film, please sit through Hawaii, Oslo to allow Erik Poppe the chance to defend himself.
+Schpaa is marred by lacklustre performances by completely untrained actors who constantly deliver awful dialogue from Poppe's artificial and forced script.
+This lack of authenticity completely kills off a film whose effectiveness turns on exactly that.
+What remains is a bunch of multi-ethnic puppets running around in the badly photographed streets of Oslo doing stunts that are obviously performed for the camera.
+The film cannot even make a simple, sweet teenage romance mildly effective.
+If you for some reason have slumped into watching this film, please also sit through Hawaii, Oslo to allow Erik Poppe the chance to redeem himself.

 [BACK TO INDEX]